claranet/terraform-azurerm-function-app/README.md

 # Azure Function App on Linux

 ## Purpose
-This Terraform module creates an [Azure Function App v2 on Linux](https://github.com/Azure/Azure-Functions/wiki/Azure-Functions-on-Linux-Preview) with an consumption plan.
+This Terraform feature creates an [Azure Function App v2 on Linux](https://github.com/Azure/Azure-Functions/wiki/Azure-Functions-on-Linux-Preview) with a consumption plan.
 A Storage Account and an Application Insights are required and are created if not provided.

 ## Usage